Become a premium art club member and get immediate access to hundreds of printables and video tutorials!

 6. Set Up a Kids Art Room

-I know that I’m lucky to have a kids art room dedicated to art, but it’s not like our house is huge (less than 1,000 square feet).
-I’ve just made art and creativity a priority in our house.
+I know that I’m lucky to have a kids art room dedicated to art, even in a smaller home.
 If you do have an extra room, consider making it a space for art, crafts, creativity, learning, and exploring.

 Megan of The Art Pantry turned her enclosed front porch into an amazing art space for her kids.
 Think outside the box on this one!